paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 ### Statutory Notes

 #### References in Text
-This subchapter, referred to in subsecs. (b), (c), and (g)(1), was in the original “this title”, meaning title II of Pub.
+This subchapter, referred to in subsecs. (a)(3), (b), (c), and (g)(1), was in the original “this title”, meaning title II of Pub.
 L. 91–513, Oct.
 27, 1970, 84 Stat.
 1242, and is popularly known as the “Controlled Substances Act”.
 For complete classification of title II to the Code, see second paragraph of Short Title note set out under [section 801 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-801) and Tables.

 [Section 802(25) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section802/25&num=0&edition=prelim), referred to in subsec. (c)(3), was redesignated [section 802(26) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section802/26&num=0&edition=prelim) by Pub.
 L. 98–473, title II, § 507(a), Oct.
 12, 1984, 98 Stat.
 2071, and was further redesignated [section 802(27) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section802/27&num=0&edition=prelim) by Pub.
 L. 99–570, title I, § 1003(b)(2), Oct.
 27, 1986, 100 Stat.
 3207–6.

 #### Amendments
+2021—Subsec. (a)(3).
+Pub.
+L. 117–53 added par.
+(3).

 2018—Subsec. (g)(5).
 Pub.
 L. 115–271 added par.
 (5).

 2014—Subsec. (e).
 Pub.
 L. 113–143 designated existing provisions as par.
 (1) and added par.
 (2).